Shramkoweb/Portfolio/_snippets/window-crypto.md

 console.log(myUUID); // Outputs something like '3b241101-e2bb-4255-8caf-4136c566a962'
 ```

-> Before using `window.crypto.randomUUID()`, check if it's available.
+> Before using this function, check if it's available.
 Your code might run in different environments.
 > I have a more detailed snippet on [checking the environment](/snippets/environment) if you want to dive deeper.

 ## Why use it?